 6 Easy Ways to Lose Weight While Following a Plant-Based Diet

-Two-thirds of Americans are overweight, and while many people have tried different methods to lose weight, they have been through the wringer with fad diets in the hopes of shedding a few pounds.
 Plant-based eating is a sustainable way to lose weight without following a crazy diet that's not viable in the long run.
-Ginger Hultin, MS, RDN, Spokesperson for the Academy of Nutrition and Dietetics and owner of ChampagneNutrition®, says “Plant-based diets - vegetarian and vegan, specifically - have good research behind them that they can help manage weight, and they are associated with lower BMI (body mass index).”
+Ginger Hultin, MS, RDN, a spokesperson for the Academy of Nutrition and Dietetics and owner of ChampagneNutrition, says, “Plant-based diets –– vegetarian and vegan, specifically –– have good research behind them that they can help manage weight, and they are associated with lower BMI (body mass index).”

-But not everyone who goes on a meatless, dairy-free diet will automatically lose weight.
-After all, there are plenty of vegan candies, ice creams and cookies.
+But not everyone who goes on a meatless, dairy-free vegan diet will automatically lose weight.
+After all, there are plenty of vegan candies, ice creams, and cookies.
 You still have to be smart about the foods you eat on a plant-based diet in order to drop a few pounds.
-These 6 simple tips will help guide you on your plant-based weight loss journey.
+These simple tips will help guide you on your plant-based weight loss journey.
 Here's how to lose weight while eating a plant-based diet.

-The serving sizes on processed foods are often smaller than most people eat in one sitting, and those calories can really add up.
-If you really want to become familiar with the calories in the foods you’re eating, use an app to track your intake for 3-7 days.
+The serving sizes of processed foods are often smaller than most people eat in one sitting, and those calories can really add up.
+If you really want to become familiar with the calories in the foods you’re eating, use an app to track your intake for three to seven days.
 This will help you recognize which foods and drinks may be contributing the most calories to your plate.

 “When moving to a plant-based diet, make sure to focus on eating lots of fruits and veggies,” says Hultin.
 “Half your plate at meals should be veggies, actually, whether you're plant-based or omnivorous” she adds.
 Not only are fruits and vegetables lower in calories than other foods, but they are also rich in fiber, which takes a long time to digest and contributes to overall satiety.
 That means you’ll feel fuller longer after eating fiber-rich foods, and you’ll be less likely to overeat later in the day.